nspcc-dev/neo-go/docs/node-configuration.md

   with NativeUpdateHistory setting, which means that specified roles will be set only during native RoleManagement contract initialisation (which may be performed in some non-genesis block).
 By default, no roles are designated.

+- `Transaction` is a container for transaction script that should be deployed in the genesis block if provided. `Transaction` includes `Script` which is a base64-encoded transaction script and `SystemFee` which is a transaction's system fee value (in GAS) that will be spent during transaction execution.
+  Transaction generated from the provided parameters has two signers at max with CalledByEntry witness scope: the first one is standby validators multisignature signer and the second one (if differs from the first) is committee multisignature signer.

+  Note that `Transaction` is a NeoGo extension that isn't supported by the NeoC# node and must be disabled on the public Neo N3 networks.